 Research today are pitting the gas engine to become more efficient than diesel engine by 10% in the next 10 years.
 With the way technology is advancing, gas engine could overtake diesel engine in terms of efficiency soon – this is great news, not only for the market but for the environment as well.

 But then again, don’t expect diesel engine manufacturers to just do nothing.
-Although there is little left to improve on the efficiency of diesel engine, diesel engine will still have some advantage over the fact that diesel fuels contains 14% more energy by volume than gasoline.
+The constant rise in technology will do good for the future of diesel engines.
+And besides, they already have a current advantage of gasoline engines with the fact that t diesel fuels contains 14% more energy by volume.
 With oil in the world starting to become scarce, it’s really a matter of who has the better research on efficiency.